bactopia/bactopia/docs/bactopia-tools/pirate.md

 ```
 Required Parameters:
     --bactopia STR          Directory containing Bactopia analysis results for all samples.
+                                This parameter is not required if '--only_completed' is used.

 Optional Parameters:
     --include STR           A text file containing sample names to include in the